Diabetes Diet and Food Tips

 - Sweeten foods yourself.
 Buy unsweetened iced tea, plain yogurt, or unflavored oatmeal, for example, and add sweetener (or fruit) yourself.
 You’re likely to add far less sugar than the manufacturer would have.

 - Reduce the amount of sugar in recipes by ¼ to ⅓.
 If a recipe calls for 1 cup of sugar, for example, use ⅔ or ¾ cup instead.
-You can also boost sweetness with cinnamon, nutmeg, or vanilla extract.
+You can also boost sweetness with mint, cinnamon, nutmeg, or vanilla extract instead of sugar.

 - Find healthy ways to satisfy your sweet tooth.
 Instead of ice cream, blend up frozen bananas for a creamy, frozen treat.
 Or enjoy a small chunk of dark chocolate, rather than your usual milk chocolate bar.